nsnam/ns-3-dev-git/src/internet/doc/tcp.rst

   them back-to-back.
 Currently, ns-3 paces out all packets eligible to be sent in the same manner.

+It is important to also note that the current model does not implement Section 3.5 of RFC 8257 regarding the handling of packet loss.
+This requirement states that DCTCP must react to lost packets in the same way as does a conventional TCP (as specified in RFC 5681).
+The current DCTCP model does not implement this, and should therefore only be used in simulations that do not involve any packet loss on the DCTCP flows.

 More information about DCTCP is available in the RFC 8257: https://tools.ietf.org/html/rfc8257